-It was six in the morning.
-The weather stood like the halted debacle, likely to come through any moment.
-It was stormy and close to, pitch dark, numb and of course freezing.
+It is six in the morning.
+The weather stands like the gory debacle waiting to happen.
+It is windy and close to pitch dark, numb and of course freezing.
 Foggy enough to, fog anyone’s senses.
-Where, the teasing breeze had only intensified the chill.
-That was now around six degrees—as displayed in my mobile.
-The streets were still barren.
-The amber streetlight round the corner was still glowing full bright.
-It had a sharp halo around it.
-In the backdrop of which, one could see the improvised screen of the cascading dew.
-That looked beautiful, yet frightful, to even touch.
-There weren’t any dogs in sight like in summers, for a change.
-Nor were there, mild growls, from any of the hidings around.
+The teasing breeze has only intensified the chill that is now around six degrees—as I can see in my mobile.
+The streets are still barren.
+The amber streetlight round the corner is still glowing full bright.
+It has a sharp halo around it.
+In the backdrop of which, one can see the improvised screen of the cascading dew that looks beautiful, yet frightful, to even touch.
+There aren’t any dogs in sight like in summers, for a change.
+Nor can I hear mild growls, from any of the hidings around.

-By now, I had paced up, my walk.
-To, beat the chill.
-When, I could see a few newspaper walas on their bicycles, along with a few, milk boys racing up and down with their milk-carts to be on time.
+I have now paced up my steps to beat the chill.
+I can see a few newspaper walas on their bicycles, along with a few milk vendors racing up and down with their milk-cans to reach on time.
 Everyone has a working world of his own.
-Some call it a career and some even a profession.
-That God mandates.
-My walking track, was laid out for the next one hour.
-Some priests along the roadside temples, had just about woken up their God’s.
-So they thought.
-In ten minutes of brisk walking I had reached the embankment of the twining river.
-It was calm.
-As if, away, from the tantrums of, the unruly gale.
+Some call it a career and some even a profession that God mandates.
+My walking track, is now laid out for the next one hour.
+Some priests … along the roadside temples, have just about woken up their God’s.
+So they think.
+In ten minutes of brisk walking I have reached the embankment of the sedate river.
+It is calm, and as if away, from the tantrums of the unruly gale.

-I looked back.
-Knowing well enough, no one was following me.
-Except for, the chilly wind, that too, in darkness.
-Though, my mind was in a slouch.
-Body was feeling energetic.
-Just then I could figure out.
-The first ray of the daylight that had breached the horizon to announce the dawn.
-When, I could hear the chatter of a few birds.
-And could also see a disheveled crow.
-Perched, on an electric pole, cawing away to glory.
-Suddenly I felt animated.
-A speeding car was now in sight.
+I look back … knowing well enough, no one is following me.
+Except for, the chilly wind, and that too, in the dark.
+Though my mind is in a slouch.
+Body is feeling energetic.
+Just then I am able to figure out the first ray of the daylight that has breached the horizon to announce the dawn.
+This is when I hear the chatter of a few birds and I can also see a dishevelled crow perched on an electric pole, cawing away to glory.
+Suddenly I feel animated.
+A speeding car is now in sight.
 I’m sure.
-The driver of which must be feeling like a VIP with no traffic signals telling him to stop.
+The driver of which must be feeling like a VIP with no traffic signals directing him to stop.

-Some street urchins were up by now.
-They were gearing up, for the hard day ahead, with their little knick-knacks.
-The redness of the sun was now in sight.
-And had as if, painted the skyline red.
-But I feared.
-It might, soon be overshadowed by the sulking winter clouds.
+Some street urchins are up by now.
+They were gearing up for the rough day ahead, with their little knick-knacks.
+The redness of the sun is now in sight.
+It has as if, painted the skyline red.
+But I fear.
+It might soon be overshadowed by the sulking winter clouds.
 The needs of the world are so strange.
 What one adores in winters is the sun and what one adores in summers is the shade.
-Conversely what one hates in summers is the sun.
-And, in the winter, is the shade.
+Conversely what one hates in the summers is the sun and what one hates in the winters is the shade.
 Nothing is constant.
-Where, only time rules.
-But then it has strange ways.
+Where, only the magic of time rules.
+But then time has strange ways.

-The warmth of the sun was now, in the air.
-I welcomed it, by opening my arms.
-As I slowly began with my routine calisthenics while I kept moving.
-My mind had leapt beyond the freeze for the first time in the morning.
-For light brightens you up, and light freshens you up.
+The warmth of the sun is now in the air.
+I welcome it with open arms.
+As I slowly begin with my routine calisthenics as I keep moving.
+My mind is now beyond the freeze for the first time in the morning.
+For light brightens you up and light freshens you up.

-I was past the river embankment, by now.
-It had flowed all night.
-It never stops, like time.
-By now I was more than my, half way mark.
-Stray thoughts were now, all over me.
-But, superseding all of that was, the thought of work.
+I am past the river embankment now.
+It has flowed all night gallantly.
+It never stops, just like time.
+I am more than the half way mark now.
+Stray thoughts are now all over me.
+But superseding all of it is the thought of work.
 Till you’re alive there will be work to do.
 It will never leave you.
 So continue doing something or the other, even if you don’t have enough to do.

 For life is all about karma and without karma there is no life.
-And it was about time to kick-off the day.
+And it is about time to kick-off the day.

 By Kamlesh Tripathi